 We compare news in Twitter with traditional news outlets and emphasize their differential impact on Eurozone's sovereign bond market.
-We reveal a two-way information flow between Twitter's "Grexit" tweets and "Grexit" mentions in traditional news which suggests not only that both types of news serve as important empirical predictors for the sovereign bond market but also that the 'old' (traditional news) and the 'new' (Twitter) media are connected; however, the influence of Twitter on traditional news is stronger.
+We reveal a two-way information flow between Twitter's "Grexit" tweets and "Grexit" mentions in traditional news which suggests not only that both types of news serve as important empirical predictors for the sovereign bond market but also that the "old" (traditional news) and the "new" (Twitter) media are connected; however, the influence of Twitter on traditional news is stronger.
 Grexit tweets raise the Greek spread more than Grexit mentions in traditional news.
-Weak contagion effects are recorded for Portugal and Ireland.
+Weak contagion effects are reported for Portugal and Ireland.

-Keywords: Grexit, Twitter, Traditional news outlets, Sovereign spreads.
+JEL codes: C10, G01, G12 Keywords: Grexit, Twitter, traditional news outlets, sovereign spreads